Connecticut Yankees (soccer)

 The Connecticut Yankees were a soccer team based in Hartford, Connecticut, and played their home matches at Dillon Stadium.
 They played in the American Soccer League for seven seasons, from 1972 to 1978, when they folded.
+The team had an extended history of financial problems which led to massive player turnover.
+The club was legendary for developing the sport in Connecticut.

 The team was established in 1972 as the Northeast United.
 They changed their name to the Connecticut Wildcats in 1973, and adopted the name Connecticut Yankees after the 1974 season.
 During their run they advanced to the playoffs once, in 1977, and were knocked out in the first round.